AOC 'Tired' of Being Told that Free College, Medicare for All Are Handouts

 Rep. Alexandria Ocasio-Cortez (D-NY) told a group of supporters over the weekend she is “tired” of being told free college and Medicare for All are handouts, arguing “nobody else is giving us a damn thing.”

-“I’m tired of this idea that Medicare for All and tuition-free public colleges are some hand out from somebody else,” she told the crowd.
+“I’m tired of this idea that Medicare for All and tuition-free public colleges are some handout from somebody else,” she told the crowd.

 “Nobody else is giving us a damn thing,” she said to applause.
 “We build this on our own.
 We fund it.
 We establish it.
 We fight for it.
 We create it.
 And no one should be able to take it away from us as they have been.
 So that’s that on that”: